 This online course is the second half of the Cultural Competency series and includes all of the required subtopics outlined by the Professional Education Learning and Standards Board (PELSB) of Minnesota.
-It has been approved by PELSB and qualifies for three Continuing Education Units (CEU’s) towards re-licensure.
+It has been approved by PELSB and qualifies for three clock hours of continuing education credit towards re-licensure.
 Please note that course #1 must also be taken in order to fulfill the content requirements recommended by the Board.

 What is Cultural Competence?